grap3-ap3/grap3-ap3.github.io/content/ftp-interaction-with-python3.md

 #Conclusion

 Just a little post to share my thoughts with you as I built out this code, I'm calling it EffTeePee.
-I wanted to get this out there to share with you, and I hope you find it useful!
+You can download or review the code on [github](https://github.com/grap3-ap3/EffTeePee "EffTeePee on GitHub"), but I wanted to get this out there to share with you.
+I hope you find it useful!
 Thanks for taking the time to stop by my little corner of the internet, I'll hope to catch your attention again soon.